grotius-cnc/skynet_robot_control_rtos_ethercat/README.md

 4. Research and universety applications
 5. Boston robotics realistic movements trough realtime record options.
 6. Advanched military positioning systems.
+7. Use the code as infocenter for opencascade- kinematic- realtime program implementations.

+To be reviewed:
+1. When the scurve has a initial(vo) or end(ve) motion value, the displacement graph's show a "kink".
+This "kink" is absorbed by the stepgen backend componenent.

 A linux-pro quickstart: